 Non-medical approaches, which mainly involve changing sleeping habits or behaviours, can be practiced at home or in combination with medical treatments and treatment for any underlying condition.
 These include:

-- Sleep hygiene: involves maintaining a regular sleep schedule, avoiding stimulating activities before bed, and having a comfortable sleep environment
+- Sleep hygiene: maintaining a regular sleep schedule, avoiding stimulating activities before bed, and having a comfortable sleep environment

-- Relaxation techniques: involves muscle relaxation and deep relaxed breathing to promote body relaxation and reduce anxiety at bedtime
+- Relaxation techniques: muscle relaxation and deep relaxed breathing to promote body relaxation and reduce anxiety at bedtime

 If changing your sleep habits or addressing underlying causes of insomnia do not work, prescription medications, or ‘sleeping pills’, may be used to help you to relax and sleep.
 Taking prescription medications for longer than a few weeks is not recommended.
 Many of these medications have residual effects on the following day (‘hangover’ effect) as well as the potential for abuse or addiction.
 They should be used with caution under the supervision of your doctor.